ma82/ma82.github.io/thomcat.md

 \alpha ⊡ \rho & = \cata{[ \alpha \,, ! ]} \cdot \rho \cdot \text{out}
 \end{align}$

-In the setting of the Haskell programming language, the authors state the validity of the following *fusion* law.
+In the context of the Haskell programming language, the authors state the validity of the following *fusion* law.

 $$\frac {(G : \B \indfun \B)